4chan: 2020s

 In a 2020 interview with Vice Media, several current or past moderators spoke about what they perceived as racist intent behind the site's management.
 They alleged that a managing moderator, known online as RapeApe, was attempting to use the site as a recruitment tool for the alt-right, and that Nishimura was "hands-off, leaving moderation of the site primarily to RapeApe."
 Neither Nishimura nor RapeApe responded to these allegations.
 Far-right extremism has been reported by public authorities, commentators and civil society groups as connected, in part, to 4chan, an association that had arisen by 2015.
 According to 4chan's filings to the New York Attorney General's Office, 4chan signed an agreement to pay RapeApe $3,000 a month for their services in 2015.
 By May 2022, that fee had risen to $4,400 a month.
 The submitted documents also revealed RapeApe lamenting that 4chan was "getting the shaft" over the Buffalo terrorist attack and his attempt to persuade the advertising platform Bid.Glass to reverse their exit from the website.

 On April 14, 2025, 4chan was hacked by an anonymous user who later announced the hack on soyjak.party, a rival imageboard website with origins related to 4chan.
 Source code and user logins of those who registered with emails were apparently acquired by the user and leaked online.
 Additionally, the deleted /qa/ board was restored.
 On soyjak.party, information purporting to be from the hack was released, claiming "admin" level access, a lack of updates to the site since 2016, and identities of admins, among other claims.
 One of the last known posts made on 4chan before it was taken down was the "Chicken jockey!" quote, taken from A Minecraft Movie.
 In the days following the attacks, 4chan and Nishimura's official Twitter accounts released statements confirming that they would work to fix security vulnerabilities and return at a later date.
 The site returned on April 25.

 Due to its temporary unavailability, some users took to the site's Downdetector page, using its comment section as a temporary replacement for the website.

+On May 21, 2026, the /r/ Adult Requests board was deleted following claims of deepfaked nude photos of celebrities being requested on the /r/ board.